SimplyAnshuman/Machine-learning-algorithms-from-scratch-using-no-package/README.md

-# Machine-learning-algorithms-from-scratch-using-no-package
-Implementations written from scratch without any sklearn or any other ML packages
+# Implementations written from scratch without any sklearn or any other ML packages